meilisearch/documentation/advanced_guides/stop_words.md

 # Stop words

-Stop-words words allow you to create a list of words **ignored in your search queries**.
+Stop-words allow you to create a list of words **ignored in your search queries**.

 During a search, if your search query contains words that you have put in the stop-words, they will be ignored by the sorting algorithm that searches for the occurency of the search query words in each document.
 This increases the speed and the relevancy of a search.